What is it?

-For many women, an endometrial ablation can be the start of a new lease on life.
+For many women, an endometrial ablation procedure can be the start of a new lease on life.
 This minimally-invasive, low-risk procedure can produce life-changing results that can be highly beneficial for women with heavy or abnormal bleeding.
 The goal of the procedure is to reduce menstrual flow for women who have unusually heavy periods, experience bleeding that lasts longer than eight days, or who develop anemia from excessive blood loss.
 If you find yourself changing sanitary pads or tampons every hour, for several hours or days during your period, and are done having children, an endometrial ablation may be extremely beneficial to your quality of life.

 How Endometrial Ablation Works